Feds: 1st cryptocurrency insider trading case snares 3 - KESQ

 Associated Press

-NEW YORK (AP) — A former Coinbase product manager and his brother, along with a Houston man, have been charged in what federal authorities described as the U.S. government’s first cryptocurrency insider trading case.
-Ishan Wahi and Nikhil Wahi were arrested while the Houston man, Sameer Ramani, remains at large.
-Federal authorities announced the unsealing of an indictment Thursday in Manhattan federal court.
-Authorities said 32-year-old Ishan Wahi was a product manager at Coinbase when he provided tips to his 26-year-old brother, Nikhil Wahi, and their 33-year-old friend Ramani.
-All three were charged with wire fraud conspiracy and wire fraud.
-Messages seeking comment were sent to defense lawyers.
+NEW YORK (AP) — A former Coinbase employee and his brother, along with a Houston man, have been charged in what federal authorities described as the U.S. government’s first cryptocurrency insider trading case.
+Ishan Wahi and Nikhil Wahi have been arrested while Sameer Ramani remains at large.
+Federal authorities announced the unsealing of an indictment Thursday in federal court in Manhattan.
+They said 32-year-old Ishan Wahi was a product manager at Coinbase when he provided tips to 26-year-old Nikhil Wahi and their 33-year-old friend Ramani.
+All were charged with wire fraud conspiracy and wire fraud.
+Attorneys representing Ishan Wahi say he is innocent.
+Messages seeking comment were sent to other lawyers.